Grant Fritchey is a SQL Server MVP with over 20 years experience in IT including time spent in support and development.

 Kevin is a Microsoft Windows Visual C# MVP from the Richmond, Virginia.
 He serves as a Director at CapTech Consulting, a technology consulting firm of 425+ where he designs and implements large-scale SQL Server databases and .NET services for Fortune 500 clients, focusing on the health care, retail and manufacturing.
 Kevin is the author of Metaprogramming in .NET by Manning, a book that concerns the value of adaptable software design.
 He serves as an elected School Board member and gives most of his free time to supporting teachers and promoting public education.

-Mickey Stuewe is a Database Architect.
-Her focus is on database modeling, T-SQL optimization, and report design using the SQL Server stack.
-She is the recent recipient of the “Best New Community Voice” Tribal award from Redgate.
-She blogs regularly and co-authored her first book, SQL Server 2012 Reporting Services Blueprints.
-She has spoken at Dev Connections, SQL in the City 2013, and various SQL Saturday Events.
+Mickey Stuewe has been working with SQL Server and other Microsoft development products for twenty years.
+Her focus is on database development and report design using the SQL Server stack.
+She is an active blogger and contributes to sites such as SQL Server Central and SQL Server Mag.
+She co-authored the book, SQL Server 2012 Reporting Services Blueprints and has spoken at events such as PASS Summit, Dev Connections, and SQL in the City.
 She is also the co-leader and founder of the BIG PASS Community user group.

 Project Manager, Redgate